Householder Pseudo-Rotation: A Novel Approach to Activation Editing in LLMs with Direction-Magnitude Perspective: Experiments

 \textbf{Evaluation Framework}: We utilize EleutherAI's Language Model Evaluation Harness \citep{eval-harness}, a reliable evaluation framework used in numerous works including HuggingFace's Open LLM Leaderboard.
 This framework supports automatic evaluation of various benchmark datasets for LLM.
 Our experiments involve evaluating mulitple choice accuracy on various datasets.
 This is done by calculating the aggregated log-likelihood of each choice given the input prompt and then pick the top one.

 \textbf{Hyperparameters}: In our model, the linear probe is a vector of the same dimensions as the LLMs' hidden dimensions.
 The angle prediction module is a feedforward neural network with 4 layers and one output unit.
 We train each module for 5 epochs with batch size $16$, AdamW optimizer \citep{loshchilov2018decoupled}, learning rate $5 \times 10^{-4}$, cosine learning rate scheduler and warmup.
 For editing, we apply HPR to the top $k=5$ layers with the highest probe accuracy.
 Appendix \ref{sec:appendix_num_layers} presents model performance with different values of $k$.
-We also provide a reproducibility checklist in Appendix \ref{app:repo}.